bekk/bekk-christmas/post/css/oops-i-grid-it-again.md

 authors:
   - My Thao Nguyen
 ---
+CSS Grid is basically a 2-dimensional layout system that lets you place items across a number of rows and columns, unlike Flexbox which was made for placing items in a single row or column.

 ## How to Grid

-CSS Grid is basically a 2-dimensional layout system that lets you place items across a number of rows and columns, unlike Flexbox which was made for placing items in a single row or column.
 Grid is used like Flexbox by setting the container with `display: grid`.
-You then need to define your grid by saying how many rows and columns you would like it to consist of with `grid-template-columns` and `grid-template-rows`.
+Then you got to define how many rows and columns you want your grid to have with `grid-template-columns` and `grid-template-rows`.
 For instance:

 ![Defining you grid example](/assets/screen-shot-2019-11-28-at-23.58.03.png "Defining you grid example")

-In this example, I have used `fr` which will split the grid vertically into three equal fractions of the total space in the grid.
+In this example, I have used `fr` (which stands for _fraction_) - to split the grid into three columns each of one fraction each of the total space in the grid.
 This can also be written in a simpler way, by using `repeat(3, 1fr)` - where the number `3`represents how many rows you would like of the size of one fraction (`1fr`) of the remaining space.

 After defining your columns and rows, you can decide whether to position your items by using _grid lines_ or _grid tracks_.
 The numbers in the image below defines the grid lines for columns and rows, while tracks is the any group of cells.

 ![grid lines vs grid tracks](/assets/screen-shot-2019-12-01-at-20.34.54.png "grid lines vs grid tracks")